thadguidry/respec/conformance.md

-When present, the `conformance` id tells ReSpec to add the standard boilerplate to the document:
+``1. ``When present, the `conformance` id tells ReSpec to add the standard boilerplate to the document:

 > As well as sections marked as non-normative, all authoring guidelines, diagrams, examples, and notes in this specification are non-normative.
 Everything else in this specification is normative.
 >